Who has scored the most free-kick goals in football history?

 Ronaldinho is a star every football fan knows, as the Brazilian trickster scored 238 goals in total for club and country, meaning roughly 27.7% of his goals came from free-kicks.

-Messi is behind Ronaldo in terms of total goals in his senior career so far, but roughly 10.6% of his goals have come from free-kicks, a higher percentage than Ronaldo's.
+Messi is behind Ronaldo in terms of total goals in his senior career so far, but roughly 10.6% of his goals have come from free-kicks, which is a higher percentage than Ronaldo's.

 Beckham managed a respectable 114 goals from midfield for both club and country.
 This means around 57% of his goals came from free kicks, highlighting a true master at work.